hicolour/rchst/README.md

 rchst
 ======

+__Status__
+Not yeat released but functional & usable - targeting 1st realse end of June 19'

+Things to to:
+* reduce no rofi customization properties
+* release official pkg - aur/deb

 __What rchst is?__
  * __browser & launcher__ for programmable & automated cheatsheets/cheatfiles - __[.chst](https://github.com/hicolour/.chst)__ actions model defintion that can used be both for key combinations or typing